langfuse/langfuse/README.md

 ### Build a Docker container

 The following instructions explain how to create a single container for deployment.
 The container will contain the server but no database.
+Please adjust the db url in the .env file to point to your database.

 ```bash
 # create env file